-1. At any time during a Council meeting, Council may by resolution go into COTW.

-2. In addition to subsection (1), a meeting, other than a standing or select Committee meeting, to which all members of Council are invited to consider but not to decide on matters of the City's business, is a meeting of COTW.
+- 1. At any time during a Council meeting, Council may by resolution go into COTW. - 2.
+In addition to Section 36.1, a meeting, other than a standing or select Committee meeting, to which all members of Council are invited to consider but not to decide on matters of the City's business, is a meeting of COTW.